NickZ/subtitle-edit-snap/README.md

 To install, run:

-`sudo snap install --dangerous --devmode subtitle-edit*.snap`
+`sudo snap install --dangerous subtitle-edit*.snap`

 After installation, please run these commands or it will not work: